Student life needs student leaders.

 Network Representatives

-You can be part of seven Students' Union affiliated Networks that lead to create spaces of community!
-But they can't do it alone!
-So they have the following representatives on the committee to help them out.
+You can lead one of seven Students' Union Networks.
+However, they can't do it alone!
+The following representatives are on the committee to help them out.

 Network Secretary